 When Rubber Meets the Road

-For the 18 months, I was battling getting myself to a baseline state of health.
+For the 18 months, I was battling to get myself to a baseline state of health.
 My pituitary gland caused all my other glands to shut down.
 None of my hormones properly worked.
 I’d previously told my endocrinologist how I was worried about my weight but we couldn’t focus on it.
 We needed to get healthy.

 Then, I heard the news - I was on the right medications and my hormones balanced out.
-I got the all clear to change course.
+I got the all-clear to change course.
 He said ‘I think you can start to lose weight.
 I think you can work at it.’
 I was so excited.